pytorch/PiPPy/README.md

 PiPPy provides the following features that make pipeline parallelism easier:

-* Automatic splitting of model code via `torch.fx`.
+* Automatic splitting of model code via PyTorch tracer.
 The goal is for the user to provide model code as-is to the system for parallelization, without having to make heavyweight modifications to make parallelism work.
 * Related to the last point, PiPPy supports non-trivial topologies, including skip connections and tied weights/layers.
 PiPPy provides configurable behavior for tied weights, allowing for transmission across pipeline stages or replication and gradient synchronization.
 * First-class support for cross-host pipeline parallelism, as this is where PP is typically used (over slower interconnects).
 This is currently missing from the torchgpipe-based `torch.distributed.pipeline.sync.Pipe`.
 * Composability with other parallelism schemes such as data parallelism or tensor splitting model parallelism (overall, known as "3d parallelism").
 Currently, pipelining and data parallelism can be composed.
 Other compositions will be available in the future.
-* Support for pipeline scheduling paradigms, including static schedules like fill-drain (GPipe), 1f1b, interleaved 1f1b and dynamic schedules like lookahead or registers/back-pressure.
+* Support for pipeline scheduling paradigms, including schedules like fill-drain (GPipe), 1F1B and interleaved 1F1B.
+More schedules will be added too.

 For in-depth technical architecture, see [ARCHITECTURE.md](ARCHITECTURE.md).

 # Install

-PiPPy requires PyTorch version newer than 1.12 to work.
+PiPPy requires PyTorch version newer than 2.2.0.dev to work.
 To quickly install, for example, PyTorch nightly, run the following command from the same directory as this README:

 ```
 pip install -r requirements.txt --find-links https://download.pytorch.org/whl/nightly/cpu/torch_nightly.html